Bonanza: The Lost Episodes

 covered up in bed.
 He is laying perfectly still and is crying.
 Ben walks

 over to one side of the room and seats himself and begins crying.
-This
+This scene was also cut by NBC in 1972.

 The fourth and final scene